 Hospitals and healthcare services have an important function in the society and their role evolved due either to the changes affecting the environment and the reforms of the healthcare systems.
 Health workforce represents a crucial component for the hospital and healthcare activity and, for this reason it raised interest in the debate at the European level.
-HOPE deals with this topic in several ways since years.
+HOPE deals with this topic in several ways for many years?

 In 2009, the topic of the HOPE Agora closing the HOPE Exchange Programme was “New roles and new skills for Health Professionals” which results and findings were gathered in a report.